FTC7393/EVLib/README.md

 The state-machine-framework was a general purpose framework with no platform specific code.

 Please check the [wiki](https://github.com/FTC7393/EVLib/wiki) for information on how to use the project.
-Expect frequent updates to this page and the wiki as this project's documentation is very incomplete.
+Expect frequent updates to this page and the wiki as this project's documentation is incomplete.